alcatrazEscapee/alcatraz-core/README.md

-# Alcatraz Core
+## Alcatraz Core

-This is a code library for mods by alcatraz escapee.
-It provides default object implementations, ore dictionary and registry helpers, and simple model registration.
-It is a required dependency of No Tree Punching v2.0.0+
+This is a code library for mods by AlcatrazEscapee.
+It provides default registry object base classes, and simple utilities and tools to reduce code duplication across multiple mods.